2021 MEDICAL/PRESCRIPTION DRUG PLANS

 MEDICAL/PRESCRIPTION DRUG PLAN TOOLS AND DOCUMENTS

-Your Health Savings Account (HSA) is a tax-advantaged medical savings plan that is an integral part of the EPC’s federally qualified, High Deductible Health Plan.
-By selecting an HSA-qualified plan, you are eligible to contribute tax-free money into a health savings account (HSA).
-Your HSA funds can then be used tax-free to pay for qualified medical expenses.
-In addition, your HSA contributions earn tax-free interest and carry over from year-to-year, even if you change jobs or retire.
+A Health Savings Account (HSA) is a tax-advantaged medical savings plan that is an integral part of the EPC’s federally qualified, High Deductible Health Plans (HDHP).
+By selecting an HSA-qualified HDHP plan, you are eligible to contribute tax-free money into a health savings account (HSA).
+Your HSA funds can then be used to pay for qualified medical expenses.
+The money in the account is yours, and the balance earns tax-free interest and carries over from year-to-year, even if you change jobs or retire.
+The EPC does not charge a fee to our HSA account holders for your account administration.

 You can use a tax-free health account for a wide variety of expenses: